CarissaHluchan/carissahluchan/README.md

 ## Hi there 👋 I'm Carissa, a front-end developer.</div>

-Keen-eyed Front-End Software Developer with a strong foundation in React, JavaScript, and responsive design.
+Keen-eyed Front-End Software Developer with a foundation in JavaScript, CSS, HTML and responsive design.
 Proficient in effective testing practices and passionate about applying UI/UX principles and accessibility to improve user experience.
 Thrives on leveraging a background in photography to enhance visual elements and contribute to creating high-quality, user-centered applications.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">